Foster Care to College Frequently Asked Questions

 Education and Training Voucher (ETV)

-WICHE’s Western Undergraduate Exchange (WUE) program.
-This program reduces the cost of out-of-state tuition at participating colleges and universities in 16 western states.
+- WICHE's Western Undergraduate Exchange (WUE) program.
+It reduces the cost of of out-of-state tuition at participating colleges and universities in 16 western states.

 Q: I’d like to apply to college.
 Where can I find help with the college admissions process?